 Incorporate the color yellow with a set of pastel yellow dining chairs.
 "Even if it's just a touch of yellow, the color is always sure to bring a bit of sunshine to your décor," McCarthy says.
 Here, chairs with a soft hue of yellow enhance the mint green walls and botanicals already in the space.

 If you really want to go for it, yellow paint is the best way to make a bold statement, whether you're drawn to a more muted tone or a bright and energizing hue.
 "Choose from one of the many different shades of yellow," McCarthy says.
 "I'm specifically loving the bold look of a mustard yellow or a neutral buttercream."

 "Yellow is such a positive accent color that creates happiness in any room," says McCarthy.
 Sprinkle yellow accent pieces throughout your kitchen to manifest these good vibes.
 Find yellow barstools, mugs, and containers to bring the theme together.

-If you like the idea of having hints of yellow in your kitchen but aren't ready commit to a major paint project or furniture haul, invest in a bright piece of statement art.
+If you like the idea of having hints of yellow in your kitchen but aren't ready to commit to a major paint project or furniture haul, invest in a bright piece of statement art.
 McCarthy says that pops of yellow artwork are a great way to incorporate the color in a way that's modern and new.